jwhaney/jwhaney.github.io/_posts/2017-07-10-github-and-leaflet.md

 ---
 layout: post
-title: Installing Jekyll with Chocolatey
+title: Using GitHub and Leaflet to create free web maps
-categories: jekyll windows
+categories: github leaflet
 description: GitHub and Leaflet is the free solution to creating and hosting web maps.
+This is a presentation I created to document a great way to create and host maps on the web for free!
 ---

 GitHub and Leaflet is the free solution to creating and hosting web maps.
 This is a presentation I created to document a great way to create and host maps on the web for free!